 - Optimize your images.
 Include a short description in the alt text box on all images.
 Also make sure your images are not too large; a slow page load can kill your Google ranking.

 Deep links take users directly to content instead of a homepage, which is helpful when you want to lead users to where they can buy a specific product.
 For instance, if you are running an ad on Facebook for an item you are selling, make that link go directly to that item’s page, not just your homepage.
 Then watch the cash roll in.
 Hopefully.

 9. Choosing The Right Fonts For Your Website

 Gone are the days of only having access to the eight or so “browser safe” fonts of yesteryear.
 There are now thousands of fonts at the ready.
 Additionally, higher resolution screens are becoming more commonplace, so gone are some of the old typographic rules concerning readability at small sizes.
 But like so much we’ve discussed here, restraint is the way forward.

 The typical recommendation is to choose just two or three fonts for your site.
 A general rule of thumb is using a serif and sans serif font for the body and headlines and perhaps a decorative (read: funky/fun) font for large headers or individual words and short headlines where you want to add some personality.

 “Above the fold” is an old newspaper term for where the most important content should go so when it’s sitting at the newsstand folded in a stack, it grabs attention immediately.
-Now most screens don’t have folds (thanks for ruining that Samsung Galaxy Fold) but the term still holds water.
+Today this means keeping your CTA on the top portion of the page so you can see it without having to scroll down.